Croatia

 Overview

 Many popular tech companies have their headquarters in the capital Zagreb and satellite cities such as Vodnjan.
 As an emerging outsourcing destination, Croatia is a good cultural match with Western clients and English proficiency is high in the business and tech communities.
+Since joining the European Union, an estimated €1.7 billion investment has been specifically dedicated to supporting Croatia's digitalization and smart economic transformation.

 The Accelerance Global Network is the most curated list of high-quality global teams ever assembled.